sheilasaia/p-cycling-in-stream-biofilms/README.md

 Short description: This folder contains the raw phosphate (aka srp) data from this experiment (rawPdata\_20141013.xlsx), the R script used to calibrate these data (P\_calibration\_code\_20141013.R), text files that are used as inputs for the R script (pCalib\_, pCheck\_, pData\_, pDI\_), text file outputs of the R script (pNewData\_), and a file that combines these inputs and outputs (Pdata\_20141013.xlsx).

 Filename: oct2014experiment\_rawData\_forPaper.xlsx <br>
-Short description: This file has all the processed data in one place and is the source of the text files mentioned in the 'File List' section of this ReadMe file (see tabs with the same names).
+Short description: This file has all the processed data in one place and is the source of the text files mentioned in the 'File List' section of this README file (see tabs with the same names).
 Briefly, the 'schedule' tab defines the sampling timing and protocol for this experiment as well as the treatment labels.
 These labels are also explained in the associated Freshwater Science journal article.<br>

 **Additional related data collected that was not included in the current data package:**<br>
 All data is included in this package.

 **Are there multiple versions of the dataset?**<br>
-No, there are no other versions of this dataset.
+Yes, this dataset is also available on the National Agricultural Library's Ag Data Commons at http://bit.ly/2nJYhEb.

 ## Methodological Information ##